Uaru fernandezyepezi

-Uaru fernandezyepezi is a species of cichlid native to South America where it is found in rivers of the Orinoco basin.
+Uaru fernandezyepezi is a species of cichlid native to South America where it is found in rivers of the Orinoco River basin.
 This species can reach a length of 24 cm TL.
 It is also found in the aquarium trade.

-The fish is named in honor of the late Venezuelan ichthyologist Agustín Fernández-Yépez (1916-1977), named at the request of Hans J. Köpke, a fish exporter and tour organizer in Venezuela, who collected the type specimen.
-Köpke considered Fernández-Yépez a friend and an “excellent connoisseur” of Venezuelan fishes.
+Status

+This species is considered vulnerable by the IUCN.
+Threats come from mining and related activities within the Orinoco Mining Arc in Venezuela.
+While the number of mature individuals and the population trend is unknown, the population is considered severely fragmented, and the latest assessment in 2020 found a continuing decline of mature individuals.